oasis-roles/ansible_collection_osp/README.md

 osp_director
 ===========

-Installs OSP Director and runs installs.
+Installs OSP Director and runs install of undercloud.
 This role mimics the steps in the [OSP 13](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/) install document from Red Hat.
 This particular role covers chapters 4 and 6 in the above document.
 Some steps are omitted because they are covered